 German president expects progress on Ukraine's Tymoshenko

-KRAKOW, Poland (Reuters) - German President Joachim Gauck said on Wednesday he expected to see progress in the case of jailed Ukrainian opposition leader Julia Tymoshenko, an issue which has blocked the signing of a free trade deal between Ukraine and Brussels.
+KRAKOW, Poland (Reuters) - German President Joachim Gauck said on Wednesday he expected to see progress towards the release of Ukrainian opposition leader Yulia Tymoshenko, whose detention in prison threatens to derail a free trade deal between Ukraine and Brussels.

-"We have been speaking about the necessity of progress in the case of Yulia Tymoshenko and I believe that we will witness actions that will satisfy us," Gauck said after a series of meetings in Poland that included the president of Ukraine.
+"We have been speaking about the necessity of progress in the case of Yulia Tymoshenko and I believe that we will witness actions that will satisfy us," Gauck said after meeting Ukrainian President Viktor Yanukovich at a conference in Poland.

-The European Union wants Tymoshenko, who is serving a 7-year jail term for abuse of power, freed before it will sign an agreement with Ukraine on association and free trade.
+The European Union has said it would like Tymoshenko, a former prime minister and fierce opponent of Yanukovich, freed from prison before it will sign an agreement with Ukraine on association and free trade.